SurveyBods is a survey site that claims to pay you money for completing the surveys they offer.

 As mentioned, SurveyBods is a survey site that will reward you for answering surveys they provide.

-SurveyBods is a UK-based research community owned.
-It is owned by ResearchBods, a company that partners with other brands and organizations to provide analytical data.
+SurveyBods is a UK-based research community.
+It is owned by ResearchBods, which is a company that partners with other brands and organizations to provide analytical data.

 But let’s take a look at how you will be able to earn from this site, so you can better understand if this site is for you or not.

-As I’ve mentioned, the number one method for you to earn money on SurveyBods is through paid surveys.
+As I’ve mentioned, the number one method for you to earn money on SurveyBods is by sharing your opinion through paid surveys.

 The problem though is, as of the writing of this review, when I logged in to the dashboard to check their paid surveys, there was nothing displayed.
 It was just a blank blue page with their logo.